from small one page howto to huge articles all in one place

 RETURN VALUE

-The fgetwc() function returns the next wide-character from the stream, or WEOF.
-In the event of an error, errno is set to indicate the cause.
+On success, fgetwc() returns the next wid-character from the stream.
+Otherwise, WEOF is returned, and errno is set to indicate the error.

 ERRORS